![]() |

-NutritionJust what do athletes need in the way of nutrition?The food and drink which athletes consume provide the energy for competition and training, aid recovery, and ensure that their metabolic progress functions correctly.
+NutritionWhat do athletes need regarding Nutrition?The food and drink that athletes consume provide the energy for competition and training, aid recovery, and ensure their metabolic progress functions correctly.
 If taken the day or several days before a race, no magic food will transform the athlete into a world-beater.
-So choosing a diet that provides the athlete with the correct balance of nutrients is desirable.
+So, choosing a diet that provides the athlete with the correct balance of nutrients is desirable.

 Before we consider athletes eating habits, let us consider each of the different nutrients in our food:

-Many athletes and coaches are beginning to realise the need to understand more about nutrition.
-So the athlete is in peak condition training and running well, feeling strong but tired because s/he cannot sleep and has muscle cramps, twitches, and trembles.
-This is probably because the athlete's running and eating do not balance each other correctly.
-To plan a suitable food intake, it is necessary to understand a little essential nutrition.
-Where does the layperson find that knowledge?A textbook on diet/nutrition might seem a logical place to start.
-Still, most athletes and coaches (and many other people) could be a little confused by Glucose (C6H2O6) being degraded to Pyruvic acid (2CH3 COCOOH) combined with 5 Oxygen molecules to form 6CO2 + 4H2O and ENERGY.
-The basic principle for athletes is glucose creating energy, but this equation will not help anyone plan a day's food.
-Let us consider the 7 nutrientsEnergyMany athletes need to consider their energy intake and ensure that sufficient energy is consumed to cope with the energy expended in training.
-It is also vital to ensure that the calories come from the right food.
-Usually referred to in terms of 'calories'.
-ProteinMost of us eat more protein than we need.
-As well as the traditional sources of protein such as meat, fish, eggs, cheese, do not forget the vegetable proteins such as beans and pulses such as lentils.
+Many athletes and coaches are beginning to realise the need to understand more about Nutrition.
+So, the athlete is in peak condition, training and running well, feeling strong but tired because s/he cannot sleep and has muscle cramps, twitches, and trembles.
+It is probably because the athlete's running and eating do not balance each other correctly.
+Planning a suitable food intake requires understanding a little about essential nutrition.
+Where does the layperson find that knowledge?A textbook on diet/nutrition seems like a logical place to start.
+Still, most athletes and coaches (and many other people) could be a little confused by Glucose (C6H2O6) being degraded to Pyruvic acid (2CH3 COCOOH) combined with five Oxygen molecules to form 6CO2 + 4H2O and ENERGY.
+The basic principle for athletes is that glucose creates energy, but this equation will not help anyone plan a day's food.
+Let us consider the 7 nutrientsEnergyMany athletes must consider their energy intake and ensure sufficient energy is consumed to cope with the energy expended in training.
+It is also vital to ensure that the calories come from the right food, usually called 'calories'.
+ProteinMost people eat more protein than they need.
+In addition to traditional sources such as meat, fish, eggs, and cheese, vegetable proteins such as beans and pulses such as lentils should also be considered.
 FatWe all tend to overeat fat, especially fat from animals.
-There is a general need to cut down by eating less fried foods, chips, crisps, pastry, etc., and take the extra calories from starchy foods.
+There is a general need to cut down by eating less fried foods, chips, crisps, pastries, etc., and take the extra calories from starchy foods.
 CarbohydrateCarbohydrates are a significant source of energy for athletes.
-The more complex starches such as wholemeal bread, pasta, and brown rice are an essential source of energy and other nutrients.
-Refined starches have been highly processed, including sweets, cakes, sugar, and white flour products.
+The more complex starches, such as wholemeal bread, pasta, and brown rice, are an essential energy source and other nutrients.
+Refined starches, including sweets, cakes, sugar, and white flour products, have been highly processed.
 FibreNecessary for the functioning of the gut and bowel.
-Found in wholemeal products, fruit, vegetables, nuts, beans, etc. The foods that contain fibre also contain many minerals and vitamins.
-VitaminsThose people taking sufficient calories and a wide variety of foods should not have problems with vitamin deficiencies.
-However, some vitamins are important for energy production, and care should be taken to ensure an adequate intake.
+Found in wholemeal products, fruit, vegetables, nuts, beans, etc. Foods that contain fibre also contain many minerals and vitamins.
+VitaminsThose taking sufficient calories and a wide variety of foods should not have problems with vitamin deficiencies.
+However, some vitamins are essential for energy production, and care should be taken to ensure an adequate intake.
 MineralsAgain, deficiencies are unlikely in a healthy diet.
 Some, especially iron, may need special consideration.

 Dietary RulesMany athletes ignore simple dietary rules.
-Their needs are higher than the average, not necessarily more but more selective.
-Five full cups of vegetables, fruits should be taken daily to provide the right amount of vitamin C, B, and A. To provide roughage and carbohydrates, three helpings of cereal or bread (four slices of bread is a helping).
+Their needs are higher than the average, and they are not necessarily more but more selective.
+Five cups of vegetables and fruits should be taken daily to provide the right amount of vitamins C, B, and A. To provide roughage and carbohydrates, three helpings of cereal or bread (four slices of bread is a helping).
 Two meat meals a day to provide iron.
 Fried food should be kept to a minimum.
 The athlete needs some fat, but not the saturated kind found in bacon and too fatty meals.
 In the summer, the potassium level is essential.
 The heart is predominantly saturated with potassium.
-There is no evidence that dietary supplementation with vitamins, minerals, or other additives effectively improve performances in any athletic event, except in the rare case of an individual suffering from a specific deficiency.
-There is a great danger that supplements may supplement the natural nutrients that a competitor needs and hence contribute to some nutritional deficiency.
+There is no evidence that dietary supplementation with vitamins, minerals, or other additives effectively improves athletic performance, except in the rare case of an individual suffering from a specific deficiency.
+There is a great danger that supplements may supplement the natural nutrients that a competitor needs, contributing to some nutritional deficiency.
 The same applies to dietary protein intake.
-Despite the conviction common against athletes engaged in strength events, that high protein intake is necessary for the athlete in serious training, total energy intake is high and together with this large food intake normally comes a more than adequate supply of all essential components.
-The only dietary constituent which may be of vital importance to the athlete is carbohydrates.
+Despite the conviction common against athletes engaged in strength events that high protein intake is necessary for the athlete in serious training, total energy intake is high.
+With this large food intake comes typically a more than adequate supply of all essential components.
+The only dietary constituent that may be vital to the athlete is carbohydrates.
 The high-intensity effort performed in training will deplete the muscle glycogen stores.
-If these stores are not replenished between training sessions, fatigue will ensure.
+If these stores are not replenished between training sessions, fatigue will ensue.
 Dietary carbohydrate intake must be adequate for this purpose.
 If the dietary carbohydrate content is high, it should be possible for the muscle glycogen stores to return to normal within 24 hours.
-Also, it replenishes to the point of 60% completion after 10 hours and total return after 46 hours.
-There is some evidence that consumption of a very high carbohydrate diet 3-4 days before a race, together with a reduction in training intensity, may improve performances by increasing the capacity for energy production by aerobic glycolysis.
-This carbohydrate loading procedure is used by athletes in endurance events lasting a few hours.
+Also, it replenishes to 60% completion after 10 hours and a total return after 46 hours.
+Consuming a very high carbohydrate diet 3-4 days before a race and reducing training intensity may improve performances by increasing the capacity for energy production by aerobic glycolysis.
+Athletes use this carbohydrate loading procedure in endurance events lasting a few hours.
 FluidAthletes must remember to replace their fluids, or they will get dehydrated.
-This goes for winter as well as summer.
+It goes for winter as well as summer.
 The water loss, however, may cause problems for the runner.
 During a marathon, runners typically lose between one and 5% of their body weight even when the temperature is not high, and regular drinks are taken throughout the event.
-In hot weather, as much as 8% of the bodyweight may be lost.
-Weight loss is almost entirely due to water loss and reductions in the plasma volume and cellular water content.
+In hot weather, as much as 8% of the body weight may be lost.
+Weight loss is almost entirely due to water loss, plasma volume, and cellular water content reductions.
 Remember, adequate fluid intake will help to guard against dehydration.
 Thirst is not a reliable guide to the need to drink.
 Take fluid before you feel thirsty.
 Which of these is best?This question is not easy to answer.
 Fluid intake replaces water and electrolyte losses and provides fuel, typically glucose, for the working muscles.
 Therefore, the athlete must start the race or training well-hydrated.
-Working out which of the fluids is best is a matter of trial and error.
+Working out which fluids are best is a matter of trial and error.
 The athlete needs to avoid alcohol and coffee as these are potent diuretics and may leave you dehydrated.
 Colder solutions empty from the stomach more rapidly than warm solutions.
 Do not worry about chilling your stomach despite the popular theory.
-Stomach cramps are more likely to result from an over-strong solution sitting in your stomach.
+Stomach cramps are more likely to result from an over-strong solution in your stomach.
 Conclusions

 Article ReferenceThe information on this page is adapted from Gould (1990)[1].
 References